ibm-cloud-security/appid-sample-code-snippets/react-sample-app/README.md

 ```
 npm install
 ```
 4. Start the development server.
 Navigate to http://localhost:3000 to access your application.
 ```
 npm start
 ```

-The app will automatically reload if you change any of the source files.

 ## Detailed instructions on Creating your app